sventschui/swc/ARCHITECTURE.md

 };
 ```

-(other passes generates ast like this)
+(other passes generate ast like this)

 is converted into